#DailyArtsMedicine – Engaging from Home

 Buckingham Palace have a virtual tour allowing you to explore this magnificent building without even leaving your home!

-The Natural History Museum has online virtual tours narrated by Sir David Attenborough for you to explore the vast exhibits at home.
+The Natural History Museum has online virtual tours narrated by Sir David Attenborough, interactive talks, and online exhibitions for you to explore from home.

 Sonnets in Solitude Actors from the RSC are performing a selection of Shakespeare’s sonnets, free to watch on YouTube.
 For more information on the project, Shakespeare, and his sonnets, see the RSC website.